PraneethSandaruwan/Sales-Analysis-Dashboard---Power-BI/README.md

 Layout was designed using Microsoft Power Point

 # Dataset Credits
-This project uses the (https://docs.google.com/spreadsheets/d/1PJIYrn6YwAalTSMkrPxeKXwGy2bVbX3PyZ_7zqYLx-w/edit?gid=0#gid=0).
-We gratefully acknowledge their work.
+We acknowledge their support in sharing this data.
+Their support made this analysis possible.